 For short season growers, a few particular cultivars can be very useful.
 In my experience, 3 varieties begin to ripen a week or two before other varieties – Ronde de Bordeaux, LSU Improved Celeste, and Florea – which helps them to be among the most productive figs. The 3 earlies are followed in a couple weeks by the Mt Etnas which are at least as prolific as those three, and probably moreso.

-Most of the figs produced here in 2016, northern West Virginia, zone 6b, belonged to those 8 cultivars.
+Most of the figs produced here in 2016 and in 2017, northern West Virginia, zone 6b, belonged to those 8 cultivars.
 They are potted and in winter garage-protected slightly above freezing at the coldest.
 People tend to reach for RDB, the Etnas, and Tiger first on a plate as they are the most visually appealing, of those eight.

-In ground, the Mt Etnas have bounced back best each summer to ripen fruit after winter top-kill.
+In ground unprotected, the Mt Etnas have bounced back best each summer to ripen fruit after winter top-kill.

 Breba producers like the Violette de Bordeauxs, Kadotas, Marseilles, Desert King, Lattarula, San Miro Piro, and Palermo Reds can provide some quality fruit in the month before the main crop 8, if protected from freezing temperatures through winter.